ipunkt/laravel-json-api/README.md

 Secure routes check authentication with each request.
 Here you need a JWT access token for accessing these resources.

 Here you can configure the `prefix` for the route and the `controller` for handling requests.
 You have also the option to define `middleware`.
 A `jwt.auth` called middleware is configured by default.
-We suggest installing `tymon/jwt-auth` for handling the JWT authentication part.
-Create a kernel entry for `Tymon\JWTAuth\Middleware\GetUserFromToken` for key `jwt.auth`.

 ### response section